youndon/Flares/src/main/kotlin/Books/DataStructures/3_LinkedList.md

 ![A linked list containing values 1, 2, and 3](https://assets.alexandria.raywenderlich.com/books/dsk/images/a3f250ea0a8132e7d8e897a82ce029173f0a433f89ac1a136d9c904f2dd50f08/original.png)A linked list containing values 1, 2, and 3

-Once you run `Main.kt`, you’ll see the following output in the console:
+Once you run `KotlinTest.kt`, you’ll see the following output in the console:
 ```
 ---Example of creating and linking nodes---
 1 -> 2 -> 3